AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 .. index:: Predicate_Testing

-Flag a subtype mark if it denotes a subtype defined with (static or dynamic) subtype predicate and is used as a membership choice in a membership test expression.
+Flag a membership test if at least one of its membership choice contains a subtype mark denoting a subtype defined with (static or dynamic) subtype predicate.

 Flags 'Valid attribute reference if the nominal subtype of the attribute prefix has (static or dynamic) subtype predicate.